about us

 Communications Manager

-Bret is a former local journalist living in Western Montana.
-Her coverage has included topics like sexism in local government, extensive reporting on housing issues, and the shutdown of an abusive religious cult.
-Originally from Pittsburgh, PA, Bret attended Swarthmore College where she studied English, Spanish, and Peace and Conflict Studies.
-Her deep appreciation for the outdoors drives her commitment to serving rural communities.
+Bret is a former local journalist based in Northwest Montana, where she and her rescue pup live simply in a 200-square foot cabin in the woods.
+During her five years reporting on local issues across Montana, her coverage included topics like sexism in local government, extensive reporting on housing issues, and the shutdown of an abusive religious cult.
+Bret attended Swarthmore College in Pennsylvania where she studied English, Spanish, and Peace and Conflict Studies.
+She loves to spend time outdoors, hiking to hidden hot springs and skiing into decommissioned firetower lookouts across the rural West.

 Local Resource Partners

 Our national team and funding support amplify the impact of our local resource partners.
 They are rural organizations and Native-led groups that equip their communities and neighbors with the tools to build shared prosperity and strong local economies.
-They work with local leaders to cultivate trusting relationships, identify community needs, develop projects, prepare and apply for public funding, and provide ongoing support while projects are implemented.
-They aim to build lasting organizational and community infrastructure that sustains progress beyond a short-term federal or state grant.
+They work with local leaders to cultivate trusting relationships, identify community needs, develop projects, prepare and apply for funding, and provide ongoing support while projects are implemented.
+They build lasting organizational and community infrastructure that sustains progress beyond a short-term federal, state, or private grant.

 Our partners are rooted in the rural regions they call home, with a deep appreciation for the people, assets, and cultural context that make these places unique and ripe for public and philanthropic investment.
 They have existing relationships and expertise that can be leveraged to advance economic development efforts.
 Our partners share our commitment to ensuring resources reach the places that previous investments have overlooked.
 They are also committed to supporting one another, sharing lessons, and advancing policy solutions that enable equitable rural investment.